 Huntington, IN 46750

 J.E.
-(J. Edward) Roush Lake Fish & Wildlife Area is dedicated to providing quality outdoor recreational opportunities while maintaining 7,347 acres of land, 900 acres of lake, and 350 acres of impoundments.
+(J. Edward) Roush Lake Fish & Wildlife Area provides quality outdoor recreational opportunities while maintaining 7,347 acres of land, 900 acres of lake, and 350 acres of impoundments.
 The property, which is approximately 15 miles long, is a long narrow band along the Wabash River.

 J.E.
-Roush Lake, also known as Huntington Lake, was constructed in 1967 and is one of the three Upper Wabash Valley lakes operating primarily as a unit with Mississinewa and Salamonie lakes to control floodwaters along the Wabash River Basin.
+Roush Lake, also known as Huntington Lake, was constructed in 1967 and is one of the three Upper Wabash Valley lakes, along with Mississinewa and Salamonie, operating primarily as a unit to control floodwaters along the Wabash River basin.
 J.E.
-Roush Lake also works secondarily with other lakes downstream in reduction of lower Wabash and Ohio River floods.
+Roush Lake also works secondarily with other lakes downstream to reduce lower Wabash and Ohio River floods.
 The lake provides benefits to nearly 60,000 acres of agricultural lands and general recreational activities associated with hunting and fishing.
-The U.S. Army Corps of Engineers partners with Indiana Department of Natural Resources under a lease agreement.
-Indiana Division of Fish & Wildlife operates and maintains the recreation facilities and wildlife areas at the lake.
+The U.S. Army Corps of Engineers partners with the DNR under a lease agreement.
+The DNR Division of Fish & Wildlife operates and maintains the recreation facilities and wildlife areas at the lake.
 J.E.
-Roush Lake was operated by what was then Indiana Division of Reservoirs until 1998 and then by the Indiana Division of State Parks until 2010.
+Roush Lake was operated by what was then the DNR Division of Reservoirs until 1998 and then by the DNR Division of State Parks until 2010.

 - Boat launch permits are not required at J.E.
 Roush Lake FWA.

-- Shoreline fishing is available at boat ramp and around the main lake and impoundments.
+- Shoreline fishing is available at the boat ramp and around the main lake and impoundments.

-- There is a 14-inch size limit for largemouth bass and smallmouth bass.
+- There is a 14-inch size limit for largemouth and smallmouth bass.

-- On Rock Creek, smallmouth bass are catch-and-release only.
+- On Rock Creek, smallmouth bass fishing is catch-and-release only.

 - Hunting for furbearers, deer, rabbit, squirrel, waterfowl, dove, pheasant, and wild turkey is common at J.E.
-Roush Lake Fish & Wildlife Area.
+Roush Lake FWA.

 - Hunting areas accessible to persons with disabilities are available.
 Ask for details at office.